 | Advanced | 2.5% + 30¢ | 2.4% + 10¢ | 0.6% |

-However, Shopify is considered more expensive, because it’s one of the only ecommerce website builders that chargers extra for third-party payment processing, with Wix and Squarespace both providing this at 0%.
+However, Shopify is one of the few ecommerce website builders that charges extra for third-party payment processing.
+Wix and Squarespace both provide this at 0%.

 If you opt to use Shopify Payments — the native payment gateway for all Shopify users — instead of a third-party payment provider, you will be able to completely avoid additional transaction fees.

-- Sales Features: the sales-focused tools a builder offers, including payment features, POS integrations, AR & VR integrations, check-out options, and more.
+- What kind of sales features are available?
+(30%) Includes payment features, POS integrations, AR & VR integrations, check-out options, and more.

-- Reputation: external customer opinion.
-This is the feedback and ratings given by customers who have used a particular website builder – the market position and reputation a website builder holds.
+- What is the reputation of the provider?
+(5%) The feedback and ratings given by customers who have used a particular website builder determine its market position and reputation.

-- Pricing and Value for Money: the balance between the cost of a website builder and the benefits it provides.
-It considers factors such as pricing plans, subscription models, and available features.
+- Is it a good value?
+(10%) The balance between the cost of a website builder and the benefits it provides, factoring in pricing plans, subscription models, and available features.

 Verdict: Is Shopify a Good Choice?

-If you’re trying to build an online store, there is a good chance that Shopify will be a solid website builder for your business.
-It provides robust sales tools — like a built in fulfillment network and international selling dashboard — for online stores of all sizes, as well as a massive app library to integrate services into your platform.
+If you’re building an online store, Shopify will be a solid website builder for your business.
+It provides robust sales tools — like a built-in fulfillment network and international selling dashboard — for online stores of all sizes, as well as a massive app library to integrate services into your platform.

 Still, we found Shopify to be one of the best ecommerce website builders available for building an online store, even if the starting price of $29 per month is a bit higher than average.